gulam101/Football-Quiz-App/README.md

 In the quiz the user has 20 questions in which they can answer.
 They are not in a set order but rather they are designed so that if the user refreshes the page then the questions would be in a different order.

+### Prerequisites:
+- Any Modern Browser (Preferably Chrome or Firefox)
+- Any IDE to view code (Preferably Atom or Brackets)
+- Access to developer tools on web browser